 This document is a compilation of pediatric online training modules available specifically for pre-hospital providers.

 We will be providing two four-hour pediatric simulation training sessions in each of the seven Greater Minnesota regions.
-Our first one is in the Southeast Region on September 24, 2016 in Rochester.
+Upcoming dates and locations:

 This is a pocket sized reference card that includes pediatric vital signs and an assessment triangle.
 Please click on the link below if you would like to print your own.